microsoft/playwright/docs/troubleshooting.md

 ### Running Playwright in Docker

-> 👋 We run our tests for Playwright in a Docker container - see our [`Dockerfile.linux`](https://github.com/microsoft/playwright/blob/master/.ci/node10/Dockerfile.linux) for reference.
+> 👋 We run our tests for Playwright in a Docker container - see our [Docker setup](docker/README.md) for reference.

 #### Tips